legacysurvey/legacysurvey/pages/dr9/sga.rst

-* Finally, we removed :math:`\approx1700` galaxies whose primary galaxy identifier (in `Hyperleda`_) was from either SDSS or 2MASS and whose central coordinates placed it *inside* the elliptical aperture of *another* (non-SDSS and non-2MASS) galaxy with diameter greater than :math:`0.5\
+* Finally, we removed :math:`\approx1700` galaxies whose primary galaxy identifier (in `Hyperleda`_) was from either SDSS or 2MASS and whose central coordinates placed it *inside* the elliptical aperture of *another* (non-SDSS and non-2MASS) galaxy with diameter greater than 0.5 arcmin.
-  \mathrm{arcmin}`.
 Based on visual inspection, we found that many of these sources were due to shredding or were spurious sources with grossly over-estimated diameters.

 In addition, we visually inspected all galaxies in the sample with :math:`D(25)>0.75\ \mathrm{arcmin}`, including all the NGC/IC galaxies, and